-Typical employers include companies growing and/or supplying fresh produce and plants to consumers.
-These vary in size from businesses employing just one person to large nurseries and farms.
-They include pick-your-own enterprises and organic farms and gardens.
+Typical employers include companies growing and supplying fresh produce and plants and those that process, package and distribute fruit and vegetables.
+These vary in size, from businesses employing just one person, to large nurseries and farms, pick-your-own enterprises and organic farms and gardens.

-Production nurseries, many of which offer training schemes covering all areas of production including propagation, container and field-grown stock, also employ graduates.
+Production nurseries also employ graduates and many offer training schemes covering all areas of production including propagation, container and field-grown stock.

 Look for job vacancies at: